-The mighty Proteaceae!
-Indigenous to the Cape Floristic Kingdom and exported worldwide for their magnificent long-lasting flowers and bracts.
-Proteas and plants within the Proteaceae family are not a rare sight here in the Western Cape, where they thrive growing in poor soil and receiving little to no TLC.
-Yet, you might still find yourself challenged to bring these local gems to their full crowning glory, or may even have had a few fatalities along the way.
+A mighty Proteaceae!
+Indigenous to the Cape Floristic Kingdom, part of the Fynbos family and exported worldwide for their magnificent, long-lasting flowers and bracts.
+Proteas and other plants within the Proteaceae family are not a rare sight here in the Western Cape, where they thrive growing in poor soil and receiving little to no TLC.
+Yet, you might still find yourself challenged to bring these local Fynbos gems to their full crowning glory.
+Maybe you even have had a few unfortunate plant fatalities along the way.

 Proteaceae is a family of plants mainly found in the southern hemisphere.
 It includes:

 - Leucospermums (Protea species commonly known as Pincushions)

 - Leucadendrons (Protea species commonly known as the Conebush)

 - Mimetes (Protea species commonly known as the Pagoda)

 - Orothamnus (Rare fynbos shrub commonly known as the Mountain Rose)

 - Serrurias (Critically endangered fynbos shrub commonly known as the Blushing Bride or Pride of Franschhoek)